How to Actually Reprioritize

 2. Normalize renegotiation and make it okay to let go.

-Conversely, as the manager, it’s your job to make sure that your direct reports are focusing on what’s most important, which means they may need to renegotiate with you.
-But, whether it’s because of differences in identity, power dynamics, and/or your generally grumpy demeanor, it might not be so easy for them to approach you about renegotiating.
+Conversely, if you’re a manager, it’s your job to make sure that your direct reports are focusing on what’s most important, which means they may need to renegotiate with you.
+But, whether it’s because of differences in identity, power dynamics, and/or the series of bad days you had recently (yes, people noticed), it might not be so easy for them to approach you about renegotiating.
 Don’t just sit around and wait for them to initiate.

-People with more marginalized identities or who have less privilege (particularly, at this moment, class privilege) may feel extra pressure to maintain—or even add to—their normal workload.
+People with more marginalized identities or who have less privilege may feel extra pressure to maintain—or even add to—their normal workload.
 Some staff may feel the need to “prove” themselves or “earn” their place, especially if there are any concerns about organizational finances or potential layoffs.
 Reinforce and model that it is not only okay to let go of or renegotiate priorities, but that you expect it so that your staff members are focusing on whatever is most important now.

 Systematize renegotiation by asking explicitly in your check-ins: “What can you deprioritize?
 What can we adjust, pause, or cancel?”
-We’ve baked this conversation into our new check-in agenda template.)
+We’ve baked this conversation into our check-in agenda template.

 3. Gold star or good enough?